jayantp07/Research_Internship/README.md

 We also provide exhaustive analysis of CNN, 3D-CNN, CNN-SVM, 3D-CNN-SVM, CNN-TTA (Test Time Augmentation) and CNN-TTA-SVM on LN detection task.

+Visuals on different Data Augmentation techniques are also provided.

 Note :